fmarotta/TReX/README.md

 genotype-level, when all the genotypes of the individuals are available;
 and summary-level, when only summary statistics are available.
 While TReX supports both of these modes, the two pipelines are somewhat different and will be described separately.
+All the commands should be run from within the root of the repository, i.e. the `TReX` directory.

 ## Model training